 Identify a great dream company of yours and work for the next few years till you and your family settle and grow with the company.
 Strive for job satisfaction by balancing the work and personal life.
 Spend time with family and friends.
 Be responsive and available for the company at your comfortable time sometimes after office hours.

-Because, you are enjoying your life because of your company.
+Because you are enjoying your life because of your company.
 But don’t be a corporate Robot.

-Ah, the journey does not end here and will continue with lot of fun in the professional life henceforth.
+Ah, the journey does not end here and will continue with a lot of fun in the professional life henceforth.

 Software engineering teams again started working to fix the bugs and bug fixing time got doubled compared to the initial development time.
-Then, since during late 80’s, software companies slowly started forming separate testing teams and now testing and QA becomes integral part of any IT software company.
+Then, since during late 80’s, software companies slowly started forming separate testing teams and now testing and QA becomes an integral part of any IT software company.

 The developer and tester ratio started as 10:1 and now it becomes 10:5 and more.

-You may ask a question, if we align our attitude and professional goals properly, shall everyone become a test manager or QA manager in future quickly with short duration?
+You may ask a question if we align our attitude and professional goals properly, shall everyone become a test manager or QA manager in future quickly with short duration?
 The answer is NO. Why?
 Because we are all HUMANS :)

 If I program 1000 Robots to become Test Manager in 5 years, for sure, all the Robots will achieve the goals.
 But as great human beings, we want to live our personal life without thinking official work sitting at home.